ayushg18/CollegeLab_AttendanceMachine/README.md

 # CollegeLab_AttendanceMachine

-Hey Folks,
+### Welcome to our GitHub repository for the "College ID Card Student Log" tool.
-This is a simple tool built on Python, using these tools we can maintain a digital log of students using their College ID card.
+This is a simple Python tool designed to help you manage a digital log of students based on their College ID cards.
+With this tool, you'll be able to keep track of student attendance, access important information, and streamline administrative tasks.

 ## How these tool work?

 This tool works by scanning barcodes of Student College IDs and extracting the UID.
 Once the device is deployed on the system, it generates a daily log file to maintain the logs.
-This tool helps to keep track of the peak hours and usage of the Lab, which helps for future planning and development.
+This tool helps track the peak hours and usage of the Lab, which helps for future planning and development.

 ## :point_right: Requirements to install before running a tool